Miguel A. García Méndez: Personal life

 He married Fredeswinda Ramirez de Arellano Bartoli on June 25, 1926, in Mayagüez, Puerto Rico.
 He had two daughters, Ileana and Fredewsinda.
 García Méndez died on November 17, 1998, on his 96th birthday, in Mayagüez.

 Honors

 After graduating from the University of Puerto Rico in 1920, he received a prize from Princeton University for his thesis on Constitutional Law.

 On 1993 the "Asociacion Productos de Puerto Rico" presented him with the prize named "Industrial Emeritus Antonio R. Barcelo" for his long and brilliant career as an industrialist in Puerto Rico.

 On November 17, 1999, the Puerto Rico House of Representatives declared November 17 the official day of Miguel Ángel García Méndez.

-On a bill passed by United States Congress there is United States Post Office building in Mayagüez, his hometown, that bears his name. and there is also an avenue "Avenida Miguel Ángel García Méndez" in his honor.
+On a bill passed by United States Congress to named the Miguel Angel García Méndez Post Office Building in Mayagüez, his hometown, that bears his name. and there is also an avenue "Avenida Miguel Ángel García Méndez" in his honor.

 Among the other honors are "Paseo Miguel Angel García Méndez" in Aguadilla, Puerto Rico, and a statue of him which was placed in the Capitol Building on February 13, 2006.